Kapernikov/skaffold-helm-tutorial/chapters/03-install-k3s.md

 ## To go further

 This chapter cover a basic setup for the utilities we will need during this workshop.
 For a fully functionnal environment, you would need better file handling.
 The [extra chapter](99-extra-install.md) covers the installation of a **storage backend** that supports shared volumes.
 By default k3s already installs a storage backend that just exposes some folder from the host machine.
-But sometimes that doesn't cut it: we could need storage volumes that can be shared by multiple pods (kind of "shared drives").
+But sometimes that doesn't cut it: we could need storage volumes that can be shared by multiple pods across multiple nodes (type `ReadWriteMany`).